opendr-eu/opendr/docs/reference/high-resolution-pose-estimation.md

 HighResolutionPoseEstimationLearner.__second_pass(self, net, img, net_input_height_size, max_width, stride, upsample_ratio, pad_value, img_mean, img_scale)
 ```

-On this method it is carried out the second inference step which estimates the human poses on the image that is inserted.
+On this method the second inference step is carried out, which estimates the human poses on the image that is provided.
-Following the steps of the proposed method this image should be the cropped part of the initial high resolution image that came out from taking into account the area of interest of heatmap generation.
+Following the steps of the proposed method this image should be the cropped part of the initial high resolution image that came out from taking into account the area of interest of the heatmap generated.

 Parameters: